frankschoeman/kyubus-shader/README.md

 Alt Gr + . 	: Next preset </br>
 Alt Gr + , 	: Prevrious preset

 To make the lower resolution shader display correctly RetroArch(or any emulator) integer scaling needs to be switched ON ( Settings>video>scaling).
-I also recommend trying RetroArch shaders underneath such as "/xbr/super-xbr-fast.slangp"(Set Input and Output gamma to 1.0 in shader parameters) and "/cubic/catmull-rom-fast.slangp".
-In case those aren't available I suggest setting the preset to one where GaussianBlur is enabled.
-GaussianBlur and LumaSharpen are probably the first parameters you might want to adjust depending on the resolution of the content and your preferences.

 Suggested apps to use Reshade with: </br>
 ShaderGlass - System wide desktop shading </br>